Alimir/wp-ulike/readme.txt

 </code>

 == Changelog ==

+= 4.1.6 =
+* Added: Professional logs controller page with various options.
+[PRO]
+* Added: All times preset in date range filter.
+[PRO]
+* Fixed: An issue with getting counter value in widgets.
+* Fixed: Nofollow issue with widget links.
+* Fixed: An issue with the comment logs template.
+* Fixed: Some small issues.

 = 4.1.5 =
 * Added: New caching methods to increase the performance of some essential queries.